 Now add any non-dated tasks that are on your to-do list or in your get-done pile.

-As you get used to using the Tickler File for these types of tasks, you’ll likely find new ways to use it that apply only to you and your business.
+As you get accustomed to using the Tickler File for different types of tasks, you’ll likely find new ways to use it that apply only to you and your business.

 When I want to work on this project, I grab the hanging file, which includes everything I need to work on it (including a project planner; grab yours HERE), and I get to work.

 I also use my Tickler Files in conjunction with my Mobile Office.
-During the school year I tuck the items from each day’s file into my Mobile Office, so that I can work on them while I’m waiting to pick up my kids after their activities.
+During the school year I tuck the items from each week’s file (I’m using the weekly set up) into my Mobile Office, so that I can work on them while I’m waiting to pick up my kids after their activities.

 Create a Routine